SoderstromJohnR/4500-Project/README.md

 The project works, but it was a first in several ways for each of us and there was much for us to learn.

 #### What can we expect in the branches?
 As of 12/14/2019, the master branch contains the project files we built our final project on.
 The MarkQuiz branch contains the project files with additional work we did not have ready on time.
-While not complete, that branch adds quizzes we intended to add based on skill level to develop students' understanding of binary trees further.
+While not complete or fully tested, that branch adds quizzes we intended to add based on skill level to develop students' understanding of binary trees further.